 If you are in a state where the leaves turn a variety of beautiful shades, the pretty colors can bring an extensive amount of cleanup.
 Leaves stacking up in your gutters can lead to drainage issues for your foundation and even water damage inside the house.
 A thorough gutter cleaning is necessary several times a year, but a cursory check can easily be performed during regular inspections.

-After reading today’s article, you should have a good start for your fall prep list and be on your way to ending the last quarter strong!
+After reading today’s article, you should have a good start for your fall preparation list and be on your way to ending the last quarter strong!